Changissnz/selfinterest/README.md

 status has, and the juxtaposing of this quality of theirs with their compliments and other expressions of virtue-signaling promotes reason to cast doubt on them; it may be believed that their as-is attribute only serves as a cover in order to not betray the malice of their what-is to anyone else, save for a select few.
+And the politician that speaks such noble words, seemingly unaware of the specific kinds of monstrosities at play, calmly signs a document, demonstrative of the power of the pen over the sword after that signing produces a legitimacy for causes such as war and impoverishment.
+By the practice of correspondence theory, the politician in these cases can never be any more guilty than the most innocent person connected to the faults sanctioned by their legislation.
+And the ire that is directed against them must be due to their being the upfront human representation to these disapproved causes.